isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 ![A shield for the A21(M)](img/AM-road.png)

-Sometimes A roads can be upgraded into a motorway. if they are, then they are *full* motorways, and their name gains an (M) suffix.
+Sometimes A roads can be upgraded into a motorway. if they are, then they are motorways in every sense of the word, even if their name merely gains an (M) suffix.
 This particularly ugly designation was copied directly from the UK, which had since then decided on that format and just copied it wholesale for when similar things happened in Ùzje.